Frontline plc research snapshot

 Bearish case

-More likely if crude tanker supply grows faster than cargo demand, oil trade routes shorten, sanctions or conflict reduce utilization, vessel values fall, refinancing becomes costly, or dividends are cut after a sharp TCE decline.
+More likely if crude tanker supply grows faster than cargo demand, oil trade routes shorten, rates fall toward or below cash breakevens near $24,300 a day, vessel values fall, refinancing becomes costly, dividends are cut, or newbuilding commitments force additional equity.

 FRO AI technical analysis